ambeech1/QuantumSandbox/README.md

 # QuantumSandbox
-A desktop application made with PyQt6 for learning about quantum mechanics through visual methods.
+An application to teach the basics of quantum mechanics through simulations in 1D and 2D, made with Qt for C++.